ShimaaAboelmagd257/Stocki/README.md

 **Stocki** utilizes the Polygon.io Stocks API to fetch real-time market data and other relevant information.
 The Polygon.io Stocks API offers a wide range of REST endpoints that provide access to various data sets
 By leveraging the Polygon.io Stocks API, **Stocki** ensures reliable and comprehensive data for users, enabling them to make informed decisions about stock investments and market trends.
+Ensure you have the necessary API keys and configurations set up for Firebase authentication and other services.

 ## Usage